BeyondMicroControl/AsciiCAD/docs/AsciiCAD_User_Manual.md

 AsciiCAD includes a component catalog for common schematic symbols:
 - Browse by category.
 - Insert a component into the grid with one action.
-- Catalog items may be parameterized (labels/values).
+- Catalog items may be parameterised (labels/values).

 ## Analysis tools